 There’s Nothing To Do on Repositioning Cruises

 Many people falsely believe that since the cruise is being repositioned, there is a lack of entertainment and things to do onboard.
 It’s actually the opposite.

-Meanwhile, there are all features that these megaships offer.
-Rock climbing walls, go-kart tracks, surfing waves, ice skating rinks, laser tag, water slides and more.
+Meanwhile, there are all features and shipboard amenities that these megaships offer that go way beyond shuffleboard.
+Instead, there are rock climbing walls, go-kart tracks, surfing waves, ice skating rinks, laser tag, water slides, and more.
 There’s usually so much to do!
-Even on repositioning cruises with many sea days, we often find ourselves scrambling towards the last few days trying to experience all the things we haven’t done yet.
+Even on repositioning cruises with many sea days, we often find ourselves scrambling on the last few days trying to experience all the things we haven’t done yet.

-With all that there is to do, we sometimes find it was necessary to schedule downtime to relax by the pool or watch a movie.
-Otherwise, we have a bad habit of packing our schedule during sea days with activities during nearly every hour.
+With all that there is to do, we sometimes find it necessary to schedule downtime to relax by the pool or watch a movie.
+Otherwise, we have a bad habit of packing our schedule during sea days with activities nearly every hour.